arnarg/nixidy/docs/user_guide/getting_started.md

 To actually deploy it, run `nixidy bootstrap .#dev | kubectl apply -f -` (this assumes that the argocd namespace already exists in the cluster).

 Alternatively, create a new application in the Argo CD Web GUI by specifying the `manifests/dev/apps` path.

+## Next Steps

+Now that the cluster is running the applications specified in your nixidy config, you might want to build your applications on top of [helm charts](./helm_charts.md) or have [Github Actions](./github_actions.md) generate the manifests.